AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * Granting users and systems only the minimum priviledges necessary to perform the tasks they are intended to.

 #### Segregation of duties
-* distrubuting critical tasks and rsponsabilities in a way that prevent conflicts of interest and fraud
+* distrubuting critical tasks and responsabilities in a way that prevent conflicts of interest and fraud.

 #### Authentication and authorization
 * Authentication is verifying the identity of a user, system or entity trying to access a ressource. it can be based on something you know, something you have, something you are.

-* Authorization is the process of granting or denying permissions or priviledges to and authenticated user or entity.
+* Authorization is the process of granting or denying permissions or priviledges to an authenticated user or entity.

 ## B/ Zero trust architecture:
--> Identity is a key part of implmenting a zero trucst architecture and building a perimeter far any IT environnement.
+-> Identity is a key part of implementing a zero trust architecture and building a perimeter far any IT environnement.

 ![My Local Image](./Pictures/5.png)